Newterm/szarp/README.md

 In the third layer there are **client programs**, including:

-* *Reporter* - a program for viewing current (10-seconds averages) values of parameters.
+* *Raporter* - a program for viewing current (10-seconds averages) values of parameters.
 * *Controller* - a program for signalizing parameters' values irregularities.
-* *Extractor* - a program for exporting data from databases to spreadsheet files.
+* *Ekstraktor* - a program for exporting data from databases to spreadsheet files.
 * *Draw* - a powerful tool for viewing and analyzing historical data.